 This page will serve as a repository for research reports compiled by the Porterville College Office of Institutional Research.
 It will include some reports that are created annually and others that may be done on an ad hoc basis.

 Awards and Transfers.
 A few documents are provided here.
-The first lists Porterville College degrees and certificates by division, year, and major.
-The second provides degree and certificate information for the past several years, including a couple of demographics.
+The first provides degree and certificate information for the past several years, including a couple of demographics.
 It is compiled for all three colleges in the Kern Community College District.
-The third file contains annual transfer data for all three KCCD colleges.
-The fourth file was compiled by the Research, Assessment, and Planning office at CSU-Fresno, our largest transfer college.
+The second file contains annual transfer data for all three KCCD colleges.
+The third is a link to the Research, Assessment, and Planning office at CSU-Fresno, our largest transfer college.
 It includes a comparison of progress of transfer students from several community colleges.
-For a bit more on how our transfer students do after leaving PC, see the community college academic performance report page provided by the CSU system at http://www.asd.calstate.edu/performance/index.shtml.
+For a bit more on how our transfer students do after leaving PC, see the community college academic performance report page provided by the CSU system at http://asd.calstate.edu/performance/index.shtml.
 You can also see how transfer students did in the UC system on the admissions by source school page at https://www.universityofcalifornia.edu/infocenter/admissions-source-school.

-Accountability Reporting for the Community Colleges (ARCC).
+Student Success Scorecard (Formally ARCC).
 This report provides accountability information Porterville College on several important measures and is compiled by the Chancellor's Office with a self-assessment provided by the college.
-The link below is to the customized version for Porterville College.
+The link below is to the KCCD webite.